Public transport in Florence — tram, bus and passes explained

 Future tram lines

 Florence is expanding its tram network.
 Lines T3 (Bagno a Ripoli, southeast), T4 (Campi Bisenzio, northwest) and others are in various stages of planning and construction.
-Construction in 2025–2026 may cause some road disruptions near SMN — check current information on arrival.
+Construction in 2025–2026 may cause some road disruptions near SMN — check current information on arrival, and allow a few extra minutes if your route passes through an active construction zone.

 Key bus routes for visitors